anjathiart/100-days-of-code/r1-log.md

 ## R1D58 - 20200928
 Network project.
 Frustrating session.
 Spent a long time fixing a bug in all the wrong places.
 Only later realised that I had a bad reference in a manytomany field within the User model.
 Instead of ...manyToManyField(self..)
 I should have used ...manyToManyField("User"...).
 Good reminder not to glimpse over stackoverflow answers without understanding the exact context / relevance of the question first.
 I also battled with filtering on manyToMany fields, and in the end it was really simple, indicating that I'm not grasping the concepts 100%.

+## R1D59 - 20200929
+Network project.
+Much better session.
+Implemented capability to edit your post with checks for user scope and backend validation.
+Getting the hang of the react render and how to do two-way binding.
+Am using `value={ x }` and `onChange={ e => x = e.target.value }` vibes.
+Didn't search long but didn't see a `v-model` equivilant.